 Premier's office backs decision not to rehire B.C. auditor general

-B.C.
-Premier Christy Clark scrums with the media following her meeting with Alberta Premier Alison Redford to discuss the Northern Gateway pipeline in Calgary on Monday, October 1, 2012.
+Former B.C. premier Christy Clark scrums with the media following her meeting with Alberta Premier Alison Redford to discuss the Northern Gateway pipeline in Calgary on Monday, October 1, 2012.
 (THE CANADIAN PRESS/Jeff McIntosh)